bannzai/XcodeProject/README.md

 // Read pbxproj when create XCProject instance let project = try XCProject(for: xcodeprojectFileUrl)

-// Append for PBX Object
+// Append for PBX Object with
+// project root direcotry path,
+// will append file path relative for project root directory path,
+// will append project target name.
 ...
 project.appendFilePath(
     with: projectRootPath,